cujomalainey/personal-site/content/home/about.md

 # Biography

-Curtis Malainey is a Software Engineer at Google Inc. His interests include The Internet Of Things, embedded computing and wireless communication.
+Curtis Malainey is a Software Engineer at Google.
+His interests include The Internet Of Things, embedded computing and wireless communication.
 He leads the U of A's Computer Engineering Clubs Hackathon Committee, which runs the HackED and HackED Beta hackathons.
 He also is the Co-VP External for the Computer Engineering Club which represents of the all the Computer Engineering students.

 When he is not programming on his side projects, he enjoys rock climbing, volunteering and playing lots of sports.